California Environmental Quality Act: National Environmental Policy Act

+2025 reform bills

+The California State Legislature, 2025–2026 session, passed bills AB 609 and SB 607 as part of the annual budgeting process; these bills exempt certain kinds of development, such as infill housing, advanced manufacturing in industrial districts, high-speed rail, and wildfire mitigation, from CEQA review.

 Policy

 The CEQA statute, California Public Resources Code § 21000 et seq., codifies a statewide policy of environmental protection.
 According to the act, all state and local agencies must give major consideration to environmental protection in regulating public and private activities, and should not approve projects for which there exist feasible and environmentally superior mitigation measures or alternatives.

 CEQA process overview

 CEQA mandates actions all state and local agencies must take to advance that policy.
 Specifically, for any project under CEQA's jurisdiction with potentially significant environmental impacts, agencies must identify mitigation measures and alternatives by preparing an Environmental Impact Report, and must approve projects with feasible mitigation measures and the environmentally superior alternative.
 The California Natural Resources Agency promulgates the CEQA Guidelines, California Code of Regulations Title 14 § 15000 et seq., which detail the protocol by which state and local agencies comply with CEQA requirements.
 Appendix A of the CEQA Guidelines summarizes this protocol in flowchart form.
 CEQA originally applied to only public projects, but California Supreme Court interpretation of the statute, as well as later revisions to the wording, have expanded the CEQA's jurisdiction to nearly all projects within California, including those accomplished by private businesses and individuals. § 21002.1: "Each public agency shall mitigate or avoid the significant effects on the environment of projects that it carries out or approves whenever it is feasible to do so."
 For private projects, CEQA applies when a discretionary government permit or other entitlement for use is necessary.